Ditectrev/Microsoft-Azure-AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Authenticate App1 by using: A service principal.
 Authorize App1 to retrieve Key Vault secrets by using: A role assignment.
 - [ ] Authenticate App1 by using: A system-assigned managed identity.
 Authorize App1 to retrieve Key Vault secrets by using: A role assignment.
 - [x] Authenticate App1 by using: A system-assigned managed identity.
-Authorize App1 to retrieve Key Vault secrets by using: An access policy.
+Authorize App1 to retrieve Key Vault secrets by using: A role assignment.
 - [ ] Authenticate App1 by using: A service principal.
 Authorize App1 to retrieve Key Vault secrets by using: An access policy.

 **[⬆ Back to Top](#table-of-contents)**